SO2Reversing/Documentation/Scenes/Investigation.md

 set break point at 8005e1ac - a1-1 = glpyh index

 break at 8005d1c8 where the glyph index is loaded from memory

+Loading scenes
+scene ID is written at 80043540

+scene is loaded at 80075770